aspose-omr-cloud/aspose-omr-cloud-dotnet/README.md

 <img src="TestData/Demonstration/OmrBanner.png">

 # Aspose.OMR for Cloud

 [Aspose.OMR for Cloud](https://products.aspose.cloud/omr/cloud) is a REST API that helps you to perform optical mark recognition in the cloud.
-You can get [binaries](https://github.com/aspose-omr-cloud/aspose-omr-cloud-dotnet/releases) to **start** working **immediately** and recognize various OMR forms.
+We provide a series of [SDKs](https://github.com/aspose-omr-cloud).
+Along with that, you can get [binaries](https://github.com/aspose-omr-cloud/aspose-omr-cloud-dotnet/releases) to start working immediately and recognize various OMR forms.

-Developers can embed optical recognition in any type of application to extract data from images of tests, exams, questionnaires, surveys, etc. In the repository you can find examples on how to start using Aspose.OMR API in your project.
+Developers can embed [optical recognition](https://en.wikipedia.org/wiki/Optical_mark_recognition) in any type of application to extract data from images of tests, exams, questionnaires, surveys, etc. In the repository you can find examples on how to start using [Aspose.OMR API](https://docs.aspose.cloud/display/omrcloud/OMR+API+Specification) in your project.

 ## Contents